How to Close a Cover Letter

 I’m ready to make money for you and look forward to speaking with you personally.
 I‘ll call you early next week.

-Action close plus
+Cover letter ending: Action close plus

-An action close plus is the best choice for many situations.
+How to end a cover letter is up to you, but an action close plus is the best choice for many situations.
 Your enthusiasm suggests that you’re organized and vigorous, but adding a note of urgency by inviting an employer to call you may motivate the employer to prioritize the interview and move up the timetable for a meeting.

 Turning an action close into an action close plus is simple, requiring merely one line at the end of the close.
 The line is “If you would like to meet with me sooner, you can reach me at (phone number).”
 Here’s an example: